bhowden/exoplanet-finder/README.md

 # Exoplanet Server

-This project provides a simple C program that calculates the current distance to an exoplanet based on its orbital parameters.
+This project provides a simple C program that calculates the current distance to an exoplanet based on its orbital parameters, including Right Ascension (RA).
 It includes a Dockerfile to create a Docker image that runs the program.

 ## Requirements